ElazarK/content-docs/scripts/CEFParser.md

-Use this script to Parse CEF data into the context.
+Parses CEF data into the context.
 Outputs will display only the 7 mandatory fields even if the CEF event includes many other custom or extended fields.

 ## Script Data
 ---